Frances Stern: Boston Dispensary Food Clinic

 In 1918, at the request of Dr. Michael Davis, director of the Boston Dispensary, Stern established a food clinic.
 The Boston Dispensary Food Clinic was the first of its kind and inspired the creation of food clinics around the world.
 It started with one desk, two chairs, and a few patients each week who were referred by state social services.
 It quickly grew into an important care facility for the large number of mostly Russian, Italian, and Syrian immigrants who had arrived in Boston in the early 1900s.
 The clinic not only provided practical advice on food preparation for patients, but conducted research on the relationships between class and ethnicity, health and nutrition, and the effects of industrial work on health.

 In 1925 she established a Nutrition Education Department to teach dietetics to medical personnel and social workers.
 The League of Nations sent representatives to the clinic for training, and the Rockefeller Foundation selected the clinic as a training ground for the hospital dieticians it brought in from Europe and Asia.
 Stern was awarded an honorary A. M. degree from Tufts in 1938 and became a special instructor in dietetics and social work at Simmons College.
 She also taught at Tufts, MIT, Regis College, and Framingham Teachers College.

 For her 70th birthday in 1943, friends endowed the Frances Stern chair in nutrition at Tufts Medical School and added her name to the food clinic she had founded 25 years earlier.

-Toward the end of her life she fell ill and was confined to a wheelchair, but continued to teach nutrition.
+Toward the end of her life she fell ill and used a wheelchair, but continued to teach nutrition.
 She was skilled at presenting the material in a way that could be easily understood by non-English speakers as well as by children, and often used visual aids such as charts, wax models of food, and dishes.

 She died of a heart attack at her home in Newton, Massachusetts, on December 23, 1947.
 She is remembered on the Boston Women's Heritage Trail.